Tandemn-Labs/tandemn-system/README.md

 ## Security

-Orca's control plane accepts connections from EC2 replicas over the network.
+The Tandemn System control plane accepts connections from EC2 replicas over the network.
 In local development with a Cloudflare tunnel, this means your endpoint is publicly reachable. **We strongly recommend setting an API key in all environments.**

 ### API Key Authentication